-Minimum thresholds for cover of lichens and bryophytes are set for habitats where a plentiful lichen/moss layer is characteristic, including 4010 Wet heaths, 7130 Blanket bogs (\ if active) and 4030 Dry heaths.
-Dry heaths are not necessarily rich in lichen and bryophyte species, but a minimum amount should still be present.
-Within the habitat-specific targets for these attributes the specific species, or groups of species which are required, are listed together with any exclusions (e.g. Sphagnum fallax can be indicative of degraded bog so is excluded from the 7130 Blanket bogs (\ if active) assessment and Campylopus and Polytrichum mosses are excluded from 4030 Dry heaths as they can be indicative of disturbed conditions).
+Minimum thresholds for cover of lichens and bryophytes are set for habitats where a plentiful lichen/moss layer is characteristic, including 7130 Blanket bogs ( if active).
+Within the habitat-specific targets for these attributes, the specific species, or groups of species which are required, are listed together with any exclusions e.g. Sphagnum fallax can be indicative of degraded bog so is excluded from the 7130 Blanket bogs ( if active) assessment.